 This section discusses the main aspects of male breast cancer including what we know about why it happens, how it is diagnosed, the treatments and some ways of coping with the disease.
 We hope it helps you to discuss any questions you might have with your specialist team and enables you to take part in your treatment plan.

 We recommend that you read this with Action Breast Cancer’s booklet Understanding cancer of the breast booklet (pdf 2.63 MB).
 Although the booklet is aimed at women, much of the information is relevant to men.

 Breast cancer in men is uncommon, with approximately 16 men diagnosed each year in Ireland.

-For more information please see our factsheet on male breast cancer (pdf 812.5KB)
+For more information please see our page on male breast cancer.

 Hereditary breast cancer occurs when a faulty gene is passed on from either parent.
 This greatly increases the likelihood that cancer will develop but people can carry such genes and not develop breast cancer.